Worship services take place each week at 11:00 AM in our Sanctuary and on Zoom.

-Sunday mornings are when First Unitarian Church gathers together to honor that which is most meaningful in our lives.
-Through moving music and stories, sermons from our Ministers or guest preacher, prayers, poetry, and silence, our worship services invite us to rejoice and grieve, connect to our own worth and bring love and justice into the world.
-Each week, all kinds of people – seekers and believers, atheists and agnostics, people of all races, creeds, abilities, ages, sexual orientations, immigration statuses, and gender expressions, gather to worship and celebrate the gifts of life.
+Sunday mornings are when First Unitarian Church gathers together, in person and online, to honor that which is most meaningful in our lives.
+Through moving music and stories, sermons from our Ministers or a guest preacher, prayers, poetry, and silence, our worship services invite us to rejoice and grieve, connect to our own worth and bring love and justice into the world.
+Each week, all kinds of people – seekers and believers, atheists and agnostics, people of all races, abilities, ages, sexual orientations, immigration statuses, and gender expressions, gather to worship and celebrate the gifts of life.

 Then, just find a place to sit and enjoy the service!
-Our services include hymns, prayer and meditation, a sermon from our Minister [link to Abbey’s bio] or guest preacher, music from our choirs, ensembles, or solo musicians, reflection from a member of our community, and a time to greet those around us.
+Our services include hymns, prayer and meditation, a sermon from our Ministers or guest preacher, music from our choirs, ensembles, or solo musicians, reflection from a member of our community, and a time to greet those around us.

 After the Service, everyone is invited into our Parish Room to enjoy coffee and snacks and to get to know one another.